Astros vs. Guardians prediction, odds, time: 2026 MLB picks for Tuesday, April 21 from proven model

 A pair of American League teams will meet for the second of a three-game set on Tuesday's MLB schedule as the Houston Astros visit the Cleveland Guardians.
 Houston (9-15) is last in the AL West but ended a four-game losing streak by taking Monday's contest 9-2.
 Cleveland (13-11) is atop the AL Central and was 5-1 in series openers before losing yesterday.
 Ryan Weiss (0-2, 6.75 ERA) will take the mound for the Astros, while the Guardians will counter with Parker Messick (3-0, 1.05 ERA).

 First pitch is at 6:10 p.m.
 ET from Progressive Field in Cleveland.
-The Guardians won four of six matchups with Houston last season.
-The latest Guardians vs. Astros odds list Cleveland as the -144 favorite on the money line (risk $144 to win $100).
-The over/under for total runs is 8.
+The latest Guardians vs. Astros odds list Cleveland as the -155 favorite on the money line (risk $155 to win $100).
+The over/under for total runs is 8.5.
 Before making any Astros vs. Guardians picks or MLB predictions, be sure to see the Guardians vs. Astros predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.